 Not only do the stores keep going…on and on…but the food courts are unlike anything you've seen.
 Both the stores and food options are of high quality!
 Malls are usually conveniently located near a train station so they're easy to access.

 I never knew there was an entire industry based on creating fake food displays until I went to Japan.
 Before you enter about 60% of the everyday restaurants I encountered there you can view their offerings in a glass display case outside the restaurant.

-16. Everything is “cute”
+16. Everything is “Cute” in Japan

 They love giving the “peace” sign in photos, they like colorful cartoons with adorable touches (think “Pokeman” characters), they love juvenile charms on their cell phones.
 This is the country that invented Hello Kitty.
 Need I say more?

 Green tea-flavored things are popular in Japan too.
 Also popular?
 Uniquely flavored Kit-Kat Bars, like Sakura (Cherry Blossom) flavored!
-And yes, that's a black hot dog and bun in the photo below along with Green Tea Truffle Haagen-Dazs ice cream.
+And yes, that's a black hot dog and bun in the photo below, along with Green Tea Truffle Haagen-Dazs ice cream.

 Their toilets are wonders in their own right.
 I've never seen such complicated machines to flush waste like I have in Japan.
 They will (and I kid you not) wipe your butt at the touch of a “water/bidet” button feature, dry it with warm air and even have audio buttons if you need to mask “gaseous” noises.

 They consider deer to be sacred.
-Because of this, they leave them be in many place.
-For example, in Nara, a UNESCO World Heritage site, not too far from Osaka, they're simply a part of the sea of tourists.
+Because of this, they leave them be in many places.
+For example, in Nara, a UNESCO World Heritage site not too far from Osaka, they're simply a part of the sea of tourists.

-20. They are on time
+20. They Are on Time

 They are on time, to the second.
 Japanese people, vehicles, operating store hours and trains are precise.
 And I appreciate that.